VijayJoshi1714/360Cust/README.md

 # Employee Card Generator

 A **React application** to generate downloadable employee profile cards.
 This project was created as an frontend developer evaluation task.
+Deployed at **https://corporate-card-generator.netlify.app/**

 ---